These 3 foundational aspects of gift acknowledgment are key to effective personalization:

 CONNECT GIVERS MORE DEEPLY TO THE CHURCH

 SOLUTION: In addition to gift acknowledgments that come from the church and can be deeply personalized through automated features within Vision2, our gift experience is like no other.
-It easily provides the church a way to move beyond ho-hum to engaging with Vision2’s visual ministry designations.
+It easily provides the church a way to move beyond ho-hum to engaging with Vision2’s media-rich giving experience.

 By scrolling through dynamic giving options, your givers get an at-a-glance look at how active the church is in the community and world.
 They can leverage an informative and inspiring digital experience to put their money where their passions lie.